10 Things You Didn't Know You Could Do at Maryland's Casinos

 1 Qualify for the World Series of Poker (and other tournaments)

-The state’s newest casino, the Horseshoe Baltimore, is a stop on the World Series of Poker circuit.
+The Horseshoe Baltimore is a stop on the World Series of Poker circuit.
 Daily tournaments qualify players into bigger games and give them the chance to compete against the world’s best players.
-Get another chance to qualify at Maryland Live! in Hanover where you can play for a spot in the Players Poker Championship in Aruba.
+Get another chance to qualify at Live!
+Casino and Hotel in Hanover where you can play for a spot in the Players Poker Championship in Aruba.

 2 Eat at a celebrity chef’s restaurant

-Maryland Live! has Bobby’s Burgers, with a menu inspired by Chef Bobby Flay’s travels around the United States (including burgers like the Santa Fe, topped with jalapenos and blue corn chips).
+Live!
+Casino and Hotel has Bobby’s Burgers, with a menu inspired by Chef Bobby Flay’s travels around the United States (including burgers like the Santa Fe, topped with jalapenos and blue corn chips).
 Johnny Sánchez at Horseshoe is a collaboration between Iron Chef stars John Besh and Aarón Sánchez.
 And another Food Network star has a place at Horseshoe: Guy Fieri’s Baltimore Kitchen and Bar.

 3 Bet the ponies

 The Casino at Ocean Downs offers bettors the chance to sit trackside and gamble on thrilling Standardbred harness racing, or to bet on Thoroughbred simulcasts across the country.